bitcoinops/bitcoinops.github.io/_includes/articles/wizardsardine-miniscript.md

 [taproot and miniscript native frameworks][github bdk] being polished, contracting on Bitcoin with safe primitives is more accessible than ever.

-It's interesting to note how the funding of Open Source tools and frameworks lower the barrier to entry for innovative companies to compete and, more generally, projects to be implemented.
+It's interesting to note how the funding of open source tools and frameworks lowers the barrier to entry for innovative companies to compete and, more generally, projects to be implemented.
 This trend accelerating in the past years can make us hopeful about the future of the space.